► Knowledge transfer with impact: trying out new creative techniques

 Up to three PhD impact projects are funded twice a year with up to €1,000.

 A handout with further information can be found in the download area.
-The application deadline is 19 December 2025 and you can apply alone or in a team.
+The application deadline was the 19th of December 2025 and you could apply alone or in a team.
 When applying, participation in the GradTUBS training course "Knowledge Transfer with Impact" is not mandatory, but an advantage.

 With PORT-O, PhD student Cindy Demuth from the ITL is developing an interactive learning setting that gets girls interested in STEM subjects.
 A simulated harbour hinterland scenario is created on a mobile table using Lego, in which Ozobots are programmed to playfully implement real logistical challenges.